fionnatong/geekout2021/README.md

 ![image](https://drive.google.com/uc?export=view&id=1iGizqY4n1oWb8HjcYBlVMczgkMZbCiYG)

-## What is inside the code template
+## WHAT IS INSIDE THE TEMPLATE

 ### HTML

-Grid System:
+Grid System

 ![image](https://drive.google.com/uc?export=view&id=13ttmBZR3ZBWLxmzw0S7h1GFCxcc_jqOZ)

-Components:
+Components

 ![image](https://drive.google.com/uc?export=view&id=1JW5nyc9N7m_pmj63xvI8r5tYDq11xVf-)

 ### CSS

 ![image](https://drive.google.com/uc?export=view&id=1Hz3AA1fG3RJBtjNGcroAIOhUcBHcmQqE)

-## Upload screenshot of your (X)GoWhere website to Trello
+## UPLOAD SCREENSHOT TO TRELLO

 Take a screenshot of your website and rename to `(your beautiful name)'s app.png`.
 Go to [Trello](https://trello.com/b/LezlD5HX/geekout-app-dev-2021) and drag-and-drop the image under your team's column

 ![image](https://drive.google.com/uc?export=view&id=1kRNDMHmLn_8x8I-nl42tt43n_Dd-5RQR)

-## Bonus: Host your website publicly
+## BONUS: HOST YOUR WEBSITE PUBLICLY

 Currently, your website can only be seen by you and only you.
 If you would like to share your website with your family and friends, you need to host your website on a public domain.
 Netlify has an option to manually deploy your website to their public domain.
 You can follow the instructions in the video below (Note: You need to create an account on Netlify)